 First version: November 2021

-Abstract: With a novel dataset that combines Korean firm-level and industry-level data, we explore a balance sheet channel through which an exchange rate shock passes through to domestic producer prices.
+Abstract: With Korean firm-level and aggregated industry-level data, we explore a balance sheet channel of corporate foreign currency borrowing through which an exchange rate shock passes through to domestic producer prices.
+We empirically and theoretically explore this negative balance sheet effect in the determination of the exchange rate pass-through to domestic prices.
 Exploiting a large devaluation episode in Korea in 1997, we document that a sector with higher foreign currency debt exposure prior to the crisis experienced a larger price increase.
-Building a heterogeneous firm model with working capital and financial constraints, we study the transition path upon unexpected exchange rate depreciation.
-Upon unexpected depreciation, firms with high foreign currency debt exposure face tighter working capital and financial constraints, which reduces investment and increases costs of production and prices.
+We study the transition path upon unexpected exchange rate depreciation by building a heterogeneous firm model with working capital and financial constraints.
+Upon unexpected depreciation, firms with high foreign currency debt exposure face tighter working capital and financial constraints, which reduces investment and liquid savings, increasing the costs of production and prices.
 The model matches qualitatively and quantitatively the observed marginal effect of the short-term foreign currency debt ratio on the sectoral price changes.
-The model with the balance sheet channel only can explain around 17% of the variation in price changes across industries during the crisis.
-We also find that the interaction of strategic complementarity in firms' price setting and heterogeneity in foreign currency debt holdings across firms within an industry play an important role in amplifying the price increase.
+The estimated model can explain around 52% of the variation in price changes across industries during the crisis.
+From firm-level simulations, we decompose the two distinct channels of exchange rate pass-through – the balance sheet channel and the imported input channel – at the firm-level.
+We show that firms increase their prices and reduce their markups as they have higher foreign currency debt exposure when they are financially constrained, consistent with the empirical relationships documented.

 First version: August 2019